Rental Contract 2016-17

 Cancellation Prior to Occupancy

-A Resident who moves out without an approved "Release from Contract form" and/or is evicted by Residential and Dining Services will be considered to have broken the contract.
-A Resident with a broken contract is obligated to pay the full rental rate for the current quarter plus $300 per quarter for each remaining quarter of the contract.
+A Resident who moves out without an approved "Release from Contract” form and/or is evicted by Residential and Dining Services will be considered to have broken the Contract.
+A Resident with a broken Contract is obligated to pay the full rental rate for the current quarter plus $300 per quarter for each remaining quarter of the Contract.

 Check Out Information

 Residents must check out when they vacate their Unit and return any keys, and can do so by following the process outlined online or by contacting the RAD front office.
 Residents must check out before 12:00 noon on the Friday of Evaluation week to avoid being charged for the full cost of the following quarter, as well as additional charges and/or penalties.
 Spring quarter check out must be before 5 p.m.
-Friday, June 13, 2014.
+Friday, June 16, 2017.

-Residents may seek a Contract Release by filing a "Release from Contract" form (available on the web site).
+Residents may seek a Contract Release by filing a "Contract Release" form.
 Contract Releases must be approved by the Assistant Director for Residential Life, or their designee.
 Contract Releases are typically granted for the following reasons: